 Wild Caught Fish

 We have been following the plight of commercial fishing on the Great Lakes for several years.
-As a result, we have been contacted by folks around the country to let us know that the assault on commercial fishing for wild-caught fish is not only happening in Michigan but every fishing area in North America.
+As a result, we have been contacted by folks around the country to let us know that the assault on commercial fishing for wild caught fish is happening not only in Michigan but also in every fishing area in North America.

 Commercial Fishing _ Wild Caught Fish